knowledge-hive/GiKASearchAPI/README.md

 The storage directory contains essential data files required for the API to function correctly.
 Follow these steps to set it up:

-1. **Download the Storage Directory**: Obtain the storage directory from the provided link.
+1. **Download the Storage Directory**: Obtain the storage directory from the provided link. (storage.tar.gz)[https://drive.google.com/file/d/1FIl7Qf_XCaXYnEJqDusBeHiY-ElZEdPK/view?usp=sharing]

+    You can download the storage directory from the provided link and save it in a directory named `storage`.

 2. **Place the Storage Directory**: Ensure the storage directory is placed in the current directory where the GiKASearchAPI project resides.